-Unfederated application servers, administrative agents, deployment managers, and job managers can have their own administrative consoles.
+Application servers and administrative agents can have their own administrative consoles.
 The steps in this task apply to these consoles.

 The usual security restrictions for the wsadmin command apply to this script.
 In connected mode, the user must authenticate if security is enabled.